SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation

 In order to allow our model, SegForestNet to learn class-specific partitionings of $8 \times 8$ blocks into regions, we allow partitioning the classes $C$ into subsets $C_j$ and predicting a separate BSP tree for each subset.
 By creating a single subset with all classes our model can emulate the original BSPSegNet.
 By creating subsets which contain exactly one class we can create class-specific trees.
 Our approach generalizes to any partitioning of $C$ though.

 For each subset $C_j$ we create a separate pair of decoders (shape and content).
 The encoder's output is split among all subsets s.t. there is no overlap in features going into any pair of two distinct decoders.
-Also, the feature dimensions and the split are specified s.t. $F_{encoder} < F_{tree}$ for all decoders (see Fig. \ref{fig:decoder}).
 The output dimension of the content decoder for each $C_j$ is set to $|C_j|\cdot N_\text{leaves}$ where $N_\text{leaves}$ is the number of leaf nodes per tree, i.e., each content decoder only predicts class logits for the classes in its respective $C_j$.
 For each $C_j$ we obtain a semantic segmentation with a reduced number of classes.
 To obtain the final semantic segmentation with all classes we simply concatenate the class logits predicted by all the trees.

 The computation of $\mathcal{L}_\text{total}$ so far only considered a single predicted tree.
 However, all loss components but $\mathcal{L}_\text{CE}$ need to account for the fact that there are now multiple predicted trees.
 First, we calculate a separate $\textbf{Y}_\textbf{B}^i$ (Eq. \ref{eq:yblockregion}) for each $C_j$.
 To do so, we split the one-hot vector $\textbf{Y}_{yx}$ into $\textbf{Y}_{yx}^j$, which consists of all the classes in $C_j$, and $\textbf{Y}_{yx}^{\lnot j}$, which consists of all the other classes.
 From these two vectors we compute a new one-hot class vector $\textbf{Y}_{yx}^{j'}$ by appending $\sum_{c \in C_{\lnot j}} \textbf{Y}_{yx}^{\lnot j}(c)$ to $\textbf{Y}_{yx}^j$.
 The one-hot vector $\textbf{Y}_{yx}^{j'}$ then consists of all classes in $C_j$ with an extra dimension representing all other classes.
 This vector can be used to compute tree-specific versions of $\textbf{Y}_\textbf{B}^i$ which can then be used for tree-specific loss components $\mathcal{L}_\textbf{Y}^j$, $\mathcal{L}_s^j$ and $\mathcal{L}_\textbf{R}^j$.
 Finally, we use the equations